 Be sure to use a unique target name.
 A unique target name enables you to reuse the parameters if you pair another source with the same target.
 When you reuse the target name, the name (and its parameters) will appear as an option to select in the Targets drop-down list.

-Keep the default for the Server URL.
+Server URL—Keep the default.
 The Server URL field will auto-populate once you select a region.

-Optionally, check the box to Enter a bucket name manually.
+Click the checkbox to Enter existing bucket name manually.

 Enter the bucket name.